mostofakamal/salaryreviewcalculationcsharp/Solution.md

 ## Solution ##
-This problem is a perfect candidate for applying composite pattern.
+This problem is a perfect candidate for applying [composite pattern](https://en.wikipedia.org/wiki/Composite_pattern) .
 Since we have some sort of hierarchical data, we need to traverse the partial/full structure, and execute some action while doing so.

 ### Some common helper classes ###
-We create couple of helper classes in order to better model the problem domain.
+First, we create couple of helper classes in order to better model the problem domain.
 Among those, following are the most important ones.

 1. **EmployeeInfo** interface containing common data like id, name, salary etc.